Implications of feedback solutions to the $S_8$ tension for the baryon fractions of galaxy groups and clusters

 In order to quantify the statistical difference between the observed and predicted baryon fractions, assuming that the probability density function is approximated by a Gaussian distribution at each halo mass scale, we compute,

 where we used the associated uncertainties for each quantity.

 Similarly, for the power spectrum suppression ${S(k) = P_\mathrm{hydro}(k)/P_\mathrm{DM}(k)}$, we use,

-In both cases, the subscript `\textit{obs}' refers to the observed baryon fraction of haloes from the latest HSC-XXL weak gravitational lensing and X-ray data from \citet{Akino_2022}, or its corresponding modelled suppression using \texttt{SP(k)}.
-We show this measurement of statistical ``tension'' for $f_b$ and the power spectrum suppression in the bottom panel of \cref{fig:KiDS,fig:DESY3,fig:DESY3_kSZ}.
+In both cases, the subscript ‘\textit{obs}’ refers to the observed baryon fraction of haloes from the latest HSC-XXL weak gravitational lensing and X-ray data from \citet{Akino_2022}, or its corresponding modelled suppression using \texttt{SP(k)}.
+We show this measurement of statistical “tension” for $f_b$ and the power spectrum suppression in the bottom panels of \cref{fig:KiDS,fig:DESY3,fig:DESY3_kSZ}.
 These tension values account for the internal uncertainties of the SP(k) model as described in \citet{salcido_2023}.

-The bottom right panel shows that the $A_\mathrm{mod}$ model predicts baryon fractions that are more than $2 \sigma$'s away from the mean observed baryon fraction in \cite{Akino_2022} in many adjacent bins.
+The bottom right panel shows that the $A_\mathrm{mod}$ model predicts baryon fractions that are more than $2 \sigma$’s away from the mean observed baryon fraction in \cite{Akino_2022} in many adjacent bins.
 As we do not have access to the full covariance matrix of these studies, we cannot calculate a global measure of tension, but we expect that summing over the bins (while accounting for correlations between them) would increase the statistical tension between the datasets.
 Furthermore, for masses of $M_{500c} \gtrsim 5 \times 10^{13} \, [\mathrm{M}_\odot]$, the $A_\mathrm{mod}$ model predicts baryon fractions that mildly decrease with increasing halo mass.
 This behaviour is not reproduced in the observations or in simulations, and is a consequence of $A_\mathrm{mod}$ only modifying the power spectrum in the non-linear regime.
-At scales of $<>1 \, [h \,\, \mathrm{Mpc}^{-1}]$, which is the range that current cosmic shear data is most sensitive to, the level of statistical tension with respect to the observed baryon fraction of up to ${\approx} 4 \sigma$ for halo masses between $7 \times 10^{13} \lesssim M_{500c} \, [\mathrm{M}_\odot] \lesssim 8 \times 10^{13}$.
+At scales of $\approx1 \, [h \,\, \mathrm{Mpc}^{-1}]$, which is the range that current cosmic shear data is most sensitive to, the level of statistical tension with respect to the observed baryon fraction of up to ${\approx} 3.5 \sigma$ for halo masses between $7 \times 10^{13} \lesssim M_{500c} \, [\mathrm{M}_\odot] \lesssim 8 \times 10^{13}$.